 A 501(c)(3) nonprofit boxing gym dedicated to providing a safe and positive training environment for our community.

-Kaka’ako Boxing Club’s mission is to continue the legacy of Masa and George Nakaoka by providing underserved and at-risk youth and young adults with mentorship and a safe, judgement-free and positive environment to develop confidence, coordination, healthy habits and life skills through the sport of boxing.
+Kaka’ako Boxing Club’s mission is to continue the legacy of Yono, Masa and George Nakaoka by providing underserved and at-risk youth and young adults with mentorship and a safe, judgement-free and positive environment to develop confidence, coordination, healthy habits and life skills through the sport of boxing.

 Kaka'ako Boxing Club provides the community's youth with a safe environment, complementary coaching for those in need, and facilities for boxing training as well as opportunities for athletes to compete in local, inter-island and national events.